-Picquot Ware is still produced to this day, and it’s not cheap to buy brand new.
+Picquot Ware was produced until fairly recently but is no longer available to buy brand new.
 Its beautiful shape, shiny metal finish and sycamore handles make these items an iconic representation of mid twentieth century design, while also being a timeless classic that fits into modern schemes.

 Picquot (pronounced Pea ko) Ware was produced by Burrage and Boyd in England.
 They were a company founded in Northampton in 1932 and produced non-electric vacuum cleaners.
 The main components of these cleaners were cast aluminium and as the company became more successful they began to look for additional products which could be made using the technology they had in casting, machining and finishing.
 The decision was made to diversify into high class tableware.
 During development it was identified that an alloy called Magnaillium (Maganese and Aluminum) could be polished to provide a silver like finish.